wxMaxima-developers/wxmaxima/README.md

 dialogs for many common maxima commands, autocompletion, inline plots and simple animations. wxMaxima is distributed under the GPL license.

-wxMaxima is included with the Windows installer for Maxima.
-Packages are available for many Linux distributions.
-If you wish to compile wxMaxima from source, read the instructions below.
+wxMaxima is included with the Windows and the macintosh installer for Maxima.
+Packages are also available for many Linux distributions.
+Screenshots and documentation can be found at http://andrejv.github.io/wxmaxima/;
+If you wish to compile wxMaxima from source, please read the instructions below.

 Building wxMaxima from source